 Can dengue fever recur?

-There are 4 strains of dengue fever.
-Once you recover from one strain, your body would have built immunity against it.
-However, you may pick up repeated dengue fevers from the other strains.
+As mentioned, there are four serotypes of dengue.
+When you recover from one serotype, your body would have built immunity against it.
+However, you may pick up repeated dengue fevers from the other three.

-It has been observed that during a recurring dengue fever, the chances of a severe dengue episode becomes higher.
+It has been observed that during a recurring dengue fever, the chances of a severe dengue episode become higher.
+As such, we should try to reduce the risks of us contracting dengue in the first place!

 How can I prevent dengue?